The Grand Narrative

 The short answer is that appearances can be deceptive.
 It is certainly true that modern media images of Korean women are not Neo-Confucian in the 19th Century sense described above, and it’s difficult to argue just by looking at them that advertisements, for instance, are any different to their counterparts in Western countries.
 Of course, systematic cross-country analyses of numbers and types do reveal significant and telling differences, and if readers are interested in those then I highly recommend reading the 2006 journal article entitled “Content Analysis of Diet Advertisments: A Cross-National Comparison of Korean and U.S. Women’s Magazines” by Minjeong Kim and Sharron Lennon, downloadable here.
 But surveys like those do not chronicle average Korean and Western women’s reactions to them, and herein lies the essential differences between them.

-In Western countries especially, most (although not all) advertisements for a product have to actively suppress and disguise the notion that people may feel compelled, influenced or forced into purchasing that product, whether by the ad, by peer pressure, or some other unwritten social rule.
-Instead, people are encouraged to conceive their purchase in terms of personal choice, individuality, empowerment, and – especially if the target consumer is young – maybe liberation, and the breaking of rules too (I discuss these notions in more detail in this very academic post).
-Of course, these advertising norms probably operate for a good proportion of advertisements in Korea too.
-But in the case of advertisements for products related to one’s appearance, be they cosmetics, clothes, or plastic surgery, then it turns out that most Korean women make purchases for precisely the opposite reasons.
-Indeed, not only is there no stigma in doing so, but they positively embrace the opportunity to conform to and harmonize with social norms through their consumption choices.
+Barbie Dolls ConformityAs a rule, in Western countries most (although not all) advertisements for a product have to actively suppress and disguise the notion that people may feel compelled, influenced or forced into purchasing that product, whether by the ad, by peer pressure, or some other unwritten social rule.
+Instead, people are encouraged to conceive their purchase in terms of personal choice, individuality, empowerment, and — especially if the target consumer is young — maybe liberation and rebellion too.
+And of course, these advertising norms undoubtedly operate for a good proportion of advertisements in Korea too.
+But in the case of advertisements for products related to one’s appearance, be they cosmetics, clothes, or plastic surgery, it turns out that a great number of Korean women make purchases for precisely the opposite reasons.
+Indeed, not only is there no stigma in doing so, but they positively embrace the opportunity to conform to and harmonize with social norms through their consumption choices (source, right: Kiran Foster).

-Lest that assertion sound like a typical exaggeration of a mere Caucasian male, surveys that Kim cites indicate that most Korean women explicitly justify their choices in those Neo-Confucian terms, and definitely not the individual empowerment, entitlement, and personal assertion of one’s individual choice that Western women tend to do in similar surveys.
-That is not to say that Western women (or men) can’t and don’t also passively follow fashions, and it’s not necessarily a negative or dehumanizing thing either (again, see this post for more on that).
+Lest that assertion sound like a typical exaggeration of a Caucasian male, surveys that Kim cites indicate that most Korean women explicitly justify their choices in those Neo-Confucian terms, and definitely not the individual empowerment, entitlement, and personal assertion of one’s individual choice that Western women tend to do in similar surveys.
+That is not to say that Western women (or men) can’t and don’t also passively follow fashions, and it’s not necessarily a negative or dehumanizing thing either.
 But very few Westerners would admit to it.

-Hence, the second part of Kim’s article is about how this modern phenomenon is a warping of and adaptation of Neo-Confucian ideals of women’s roles to new capitalist and consumerist circumstances.
-But while I originally wanted to outline and discuss that in this post, first I wanted to place those circumstances in their historical context, and because that took up too much space then I had to move Kim to Part 3 (to come soon).
-I focus so much on that context myself mainly because it’s interesting (of course), but also because while a discussion of it would have been too far removed from Kim’s focus (and area of expertise) of women’s bodies for her to consider covering, I think it considerably adds to and strengthens her argument.
+Enjoy Capitalism T-shirtHence the second part of Kim’s article is about how this modern phenomenon is a warping of and adaptation of Neo-Confucian ideals of women’s roles to new capitalist and consumerist circumstances.
+But while I originally wanted to outline and discuss that in this post, I’ve moved that to Part 3, because first I wanted to place those circumstances in their historical context, which I think considerably adds to and strengthens Kim’s argument (source, right: Jacob Bøtter).

 The Developmental Context of East Asian Consumption

-I’ve already demonstrated that although Korean women and, say, American women, can both be labelled as “consumers,” they can and do both make radically different consumption choices, or make the same choices but for radically different reasons.
-Sure, this is obvious, but I’m as guilty as anyone in generalising and using labels here, so it’s good to remind ourselves of it.
+I’ve already demonstrated that although Korean women and, say, American women, can both be labelled as “consumers,” they can and do both make radically different consumption choices; or, make the same choices, but for radically different reasons.
+Sure, this is obvious, but I’m as guilty as anyone in generalizing and using labels here, so it’s good to remind ourselves of it.
 But if we shift our attention to the differences between most Westerners and most Koreans (and East Asians) as a whole, the first fact of note is the fact that most Korean university students’ parents easily recall the days when possession of some must-have items like a fridge, radio, color TV and car were essential signifier that one’s family had made it into the then swelling ranks of the middle-class.
-On that basis, its fair to say that they still imbue their consumer goods with much more status and importance than most Westerners do.
-Hell, many of the university students themselves too.
+On that basis, it may be fair to say that they still imbue their consumer goods with much more status and importance than most Westerners do.
+(Hell, many of the university students themselves too.)
 This explains Koreans’ love affair with big cars and SUVs for instance, and in one of the most oil-lacking, mountainous and densely-populated countries in the world.

 On top of that, Korean governments since 1961 have explicitly and fervently extorted Koreans to consume these items, provided that they were made in Korea.
 It’s easy to simply attribute this to and write off as mere nationalism, only different in degree to, say, the “Buying Kiwi-Made” campaign in New Zealand, or Democratic presidential candidates in the US criticising NAFTA in election year.
 But this is quite wrong.
 If you’ll bear with me for a moment, to properly understand women’s fashions in Korea you need to understand a little of it’s well, political history first.
 No, really.